BIS Reasoning 1.0: The First Large-Scale Japanese Benchmark for Belief-Inconsistent Syllogistic Reasoning: Limitations

 Third, our scoring metric is binary and does not account for partially correct reasoning or near-misses.
 Models that correctly identify the logical structure but misword the conclusion, or those that reason correctly but fail to flag belief conflict, are treated the same as entirely incorrect responses.

 In terms of model coverage, while we include both general-purpose and Japanese-specialized LLMs, our selection remains limited.
-Notably, open-source models outside of the LLM-JP and Stockmark ecosystems, as well as mid-sized multilingual models, are not represented in this evaluation.
+Notably, open-weights models outside of the LLM-jp and Stockmark ecosystems, as well as mid-sized multilingual models, are not represented in this evaluation.

 Lastly, model capabilities are evolving rapidly.
-The results presented reflect the state of model behavior at a specific point in time (early 2025), and future model updates could yield different performance profiles.
+The results presented reflect the state of model behavior at a specific point in time (early-to-mid 2025), and future model updates could yield different performance profiles.